 What bike should I buy for marathon racing?
 Or, what bike should I buy for… *enter a massive stage race here*?
-These are not uncommon questions for bike shop staff, or that we get sent via email or social media.
-And it is justifiable too – the range of bikes continues to expand, as does the type and variety of races where we can go and race them.
+These are not uncommon questions for bike shop staff, and one that we get sent via email or social media quite frequently.
+The range of bikes continues to expand, as does the type and variety of races where we can go and race them.
 Trying to get the right bike does take a bit of research.

-Lots of XC focused bikes are moving to adapt to new standards.
-Whether those standards are relevant to you, your riding, and your event is up to you.
-But let’s take a look through some of the decisions you will need to make, and criteria you should judge a bike on.
+Lots of cross-country focused bikes are moving to adapt to new standards.
+From geometry, suspension design, drivetrain compatibility, dropper post compatibility and of course hub spacing.
+Whether all of the new standards are relevant to you, your riding, and your event is up to you.
+But let’s take a look through some of the decisions you will need to make, and criteria you should judge a bike on if you’re lucky enough to be looking for a new bike.

 Hardtail or full-suspension?